© OMTPC

 Address: Muskoka Wharf, Gravenhurst ( 185 Cherokee Lane, Gravenhurst)

-The “Huronic”, operated by Collingwood Charters offers sightseeing tours, sunset cruises, private charters, dinner cruises, local wine & beer tastings, corporate events and weddings aboard a 65ft tour boat departing from Collingwood Harbour May through October.
-Enjoy the scenic views of Collingwood Harbour, the Nottawasaga Lighthouse and the escarpment as we cruise the Southern Coast of Georgian Bay!
+The “Huronic”, operated by Collingwood Charters, offers sightseeing tours, sunset cruises, private charters, dinner cruises, local wine & beer tastings, corporate events and weddings aboard a 65ft tour boat departing from Collingwood Harbour May through October.
+Enjoy the scenic views of Collingwood Harbour, the Nottawasaga Lighthouse and the escarpment as they cruise the Southern Coast of Georgian Bay!
 Details

 Phone: 705-443-1124